EMPAT94/empat94.github.io/_gs/tutorial.md

 I opened up my Status Window again and immediately noticed that the tilde (~) symbol at the bottom was bold.
 I focused on it and a terminal like screen opened up.
 It was blank save for one line:

-`float self = while (self.elevation < 2.73) _______.gravity--`
+`float o = (while (o.elevation < 2.73) _____.gravity--)`

 I was dumbstruck.
 'Sh+t...It's a god damned program.
-True, it looks like an unholy union of Haskell and Javascript, with bits of redacted code in between; but I recognize it nonetheless.
+True, it looks like an unholy union of Haskell and Javascript, with bits of Lisp and redacted code in between; but I recognize it nonetheless.
 And I actually have a shell to work on?
 F+cking A!'
 I almost did a small victory dance but contained myself hastily.
 My smile must have betrayed me however, as Arya had a weird look in her eyes.

 "Perhaps we should get going now?"
 Julie broke the awkward silence and looked at Betty.
 Betty didn't move a muscle.
 Seems like she meant it literally when she said she will be *following* us.
 Another moment later, Julie huffed a bit, shouldered her bow and arrows, and lead the way out of the Spawn Point clearing.
 Just as we stepped out of the choke point leading out onto a wide road, Betty turned from Cleopatra to Will-'O-the-Wisp.
 It was Carol who spoke up, "Why'd ya turn into a ball of light?" to which Betty replied, "It is easier to split into multiple entities in this form, and it is also lighter on resource consumption" 'Ah, she did say she would follow us all even after we went individually.
 So this is how.
 Weird, but logical.'
 Apparently, Carol thought so too, because she didn't have any follow-up questions.